 12. Forgetting about flooring.
 Get a grip... on the floor that is.
 Non-slip flooring is essential in your cattle handling facility.
 Cattle need to feel secure and will panic if they begin to slip.
 Some cattle handling systems, such as those at Arrowquip, have specially designed rubber flooring to keep cattle calm in the chute.
-Even a concrete area outside of the cattle handing facility can be renovated to reduce animals and people from slipping.
+Even a concrete area outside of the cattle handing facility can be renovated to reduce injury to animals and people from slipping.

 We all make mistakes and there is no such thing as perfect.
 However, the best cattle handlers learn from the mistakes of others.
 Avoiding these 12 pitfalls will help create a low stress and efficient cattle handling system on your operation.

 Temple Grandin - Behavioral Principles of Livestock Handling

 Ministry of Agriculture, Food & Rural Affairs Ontario

 Temple Grandin - Solving Livestock Handling Problems